-Attendance of Parties and Witnesses; Delay for Absent Witness
+3.6.3 Attendance of Parties and Witnesses; Delay for Absent Witness

-The University is prohibited by law from requiring any Party or witness to appear at the Hearing, or from engaging an any act that would intimidate, threaten, coerce, or discriminate against any individual because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, grievance proceeding, or Hearing.
+The university is prohibited by law from requiring any Party or witness to appear at the Hearing, or from engaging in any act that would intimidate, threaten, coerce, or discriminate against any individual because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, grievance proceeding, or Hearing.

-For these reasons, the University is not responsible if a Party or witness fails to appear at the Hearing, and the Hearing may proceed in the absence of the Party or witness.
-The University may grant a Party's reasonable request to delay the Hearing if that Party or an important witness is unable to attend the Hearing.
-A request for a delay should be made as soon as possible in the manner described below in the section of this grievance procedure entitled Temporary Delays or Extensions.
+For these reasons, the university is not responsible if a Party or witness fails to appear at the Hearing, and the Hearing may proceed in the absence of the Party or witness.
+The university may grant a Party's reasonable request to delay the Hearing if that Party or an important witness is unable to attend the Hearing.
+A request for a delay should be made as soon as possible as described in Section 3.11.2: Temporary Delays or Extensions.